sephco/Interactive-Story/README.md

 #Interactive Story (Android App)

-Game for small children to enter their name and follow through with an interactive story tailored to them using their name.
+Game for small children to help with reading by entering their name and following through an interactive story tailored to them.